tvosel/reload_lf/README.md

 6.  **Parsing & Deduplication**: Each fetched log is parsed by the `EventParser`.
 A unique hash for the event is generated, and the `StateDB` is checked to ensure it has not been processed before.
 7.  **Transaction Relaying**: For each new, valid event, the `TransactionRelayer` is invoked to simulate the corresponding transaction on the destination chain.
 8.  **State Persistence**: After processing a batch of blocks, the listener updates the `last_processed_block` in its state via `StateDB` and saves it to disk.
-9.  **Graceful Shutdown**: If the process is interrupted (e.g., with Ctrl+C), it catches the signal, saves its current state, and exits cleanly.
+9.  **Graceful Shutdown**: If the process is interrupted (e.g., with Ctrl+C), it catches the signal, saves its current state, and exits gracefully.

 ## Getting Started